 Oil should remain at the recommended temperature for perfect fish fillets

-The ideal temperature to cook your fish fillets in is a number slightly above 350°F. Make sure the oil remains at this level by continuously monitoring the burner during the entire duration of the cooking process.
+The ideal temperature to cook your fish fillets in is a number slightly above 350°F. Make sure the oil remains at this level by continuously monitoring the burner during the entire cooking process.

 Check on the color of your fillets in 1–2 minute/s, and if you see that the oil’s measurement is 375 degrees, that could mean that you’re finished.
 If the oil temperature dropped to 325–350 degrees, it may take your fish fillet longer to cook.
 Give it around 2–3 minutes.